Nitrokey/nethsm/docs/system-design.md

 1. Correct responses in HTTP headers (e.g. `Last-Modified`, `Expires`, `Date`)
 2. Meaningful timestamps in log messages

-**S-Keyfender** requires access to "wall clock" time.
+*S-Keyfender* requires access to "wall clock" time.
 Muen systems have a built-in time subject which has exclusive access to the RTC and provides system-wide "wall clock" time to all subjects.
 However, there is currently no support in Muen for _setting_ the system-wide "wall clock" and persisting it to the RTC.

-Therefore, a REST endpoint allows an *R-Administrator* to set the "wall clock" time as seen by *S-Keyfender*. *S-Keyfender* will persist the offset between the RTC and "wall clock" time to the _Configuration Store_, allowing *S-Keyfender* to maintain "wall clock" time across reboots.
-This implies that, in the mean time, other subjects such as *S-Platform* will _not_ share the same view of "wall clock" time as *S-Keyfender*.
+Therefore, *S-Platform* owns and maintains the "wall clock" time.
+It derives the time from the RTC plus a persisted offset, and, if an NTP (or NTS) server is configured, keeps it synchronized automatically. *S-Platform* regularly propagates the current time to *S-Keyfender* over the same datagram channel used for entropy (see [Entropy](#entropy)), so both subjects share a consistent view of time.
+Because time is available before the key-value store is started, timestamps used internally (e.g. by `etcd`) are meaningful from early in the boot sequence.

-Additionally there might be the possibility to set the system RTC from outside, for example from the BMC, depending on the hardware platform.
-In this case the offset can be left at 0 by not providing any "wall clock" time.
+A REST endpoint still allows an *R-Administrator* to set the "wall clock" time manually; such a request is forwarded to *S-Platform*, which updates its offset accordingly and persists it.
+Alternatively, the system RTC may be set from outside (e.g. from the BMC, depending on the hardware platform), in which case the offset is left at 0.

 **Note**: There will be no support for timezones.
 Any time values used in REST API endpoints will use Coordinated Universal Time (UTC) only, i.e. an [RFC 3339](https://tool.ietf.org/html/rfc3339) `time-offset` of `Z`.
 It is the responsibility of the client to translate to local time, if this is desired.